airladon/FigureOne/examples/4 - Animation/README.md

 Each `DiagramElement` can manage its own animation, or another element's animation.

-A set of animation steps can be created using a builder pattern.
+A set of animation steps can be created using a fluid api (builder pattern).
 For instance the below code will animate an element to position (1, 1) over 1s, and then to (0, 0) over the next second.

 ```js
 element.animations.new()